Rate this page:

 To learn more, read Security for Connect apps.

-OAuth 2.0 authorization code grants, also known as three-legged OAuth, is a token-based method for authentication and authorization.
-This method allows your integration to access Atlassian APIs on a user's behalf.
-Unlike two-legged OAuth, three-legged OAuth involves the end user in the authorization process by asking them to consent to access to their data.
+OAuth 2.0 (3LO) use three-legged OAuth, also known as OAuth 2.0 authorization code grants.
+OAuth 2.0 (3LO) is a token-based method for authentication and authorization.
+This method allows your OAuth 2.0 (3LO) app to access Atlassian APIs on a user's behalf.
+Unlike two-legged OAuth, three-legged OAuth involves the end user in the authorization process by asking them to provide consent to access to their data.

-Authorization for OAuth 2.0 authorization code grants is implemented via scopes.
-Scopes statically specify the maximum set of actions that an app may perform (see scopes).
-Note, OAuth 2.0 authorization code-only scopes are different to Connect scopes.
+Authorization for OAuth 2.0 (3LO) is implemented via scopes.
+Scopes statically specify the maximum set of actions that an app may perform.
+Note, 3LO scopes are different to Connect scopes.

 To learn more, read OAuth 2.0 authorization code grants (3LO).

 Authorization for basic authentication is based on the permissions of the user you used to generate the API token.
-For example, if you are using basic authentication, your user must have the Admin permission for a space in order to call (Update space).
+For example, if you're using basic authentication, your user must have the Admin permission for a space in order to call (Update space).

 To learn more, read Basic auth for REST APIs.